bluerobotics/bluerobotics.github.io/wte/4-series.md

 2. Attach the end caps to the flanges with 6 socket cap screws.
 Tighten screws until all air is cleared from the silicon.

 <img src="/assets/images/tutorials/wtc-assembly/step-3.jpg" class="img-responsive" style="max-width:600px" />
-3. Lubricate the o-rings with a thin layer of silicon grease and then install into the grooves on the flange.
+3. Lubricate the O-rings with a thin layer of silicon grease and then install into the grooves on the flange.

 <img src="/assets/images/tutorials/wtc-assembly/vent-1.jpg" class="img-responsive" style="max-width:400px" />
 4. Install the vent and any necessary cable penetrators into the end-cap.